Backyard Livestock Keeping

 - Shelters must be at least 20 feet from neighboring homes.

 - You will also need to make sure that your animal shelter is located in your rear yard.

-Unless you live in Estate and Rural Residential zoning, a permit is required to keep backyard livestock, such as chickens, ducks, and rabbits.
-The application is free and easy and you’ll get a notice of approval within two weeks.
-You can find the application here.
-Due to the COVID-19 pandemic, the Sustainability Section office is currently closed.
-To submit your application, please email a completed copy to email@example.com or mail to the following address:
+- Unless you live in Estate and Rural Residential zoning, a permit is required to keep backyard livestock, such as chickens, ducks, and rabbits.
+The application (PDF) is free and easy and you'll get a notice of approval within two weeks.
+To submit your application, we encourage you to email a completed copy to firstname.lastname@example.org to receive the fastest service.
+You can also mail and application to the following address:

 City of Flagstaff Sustainability Section

 211 W Aspen Avenue